 What is the AppleEvent Manager?

-The AppleEvent Manager is a macOS service that coordinates the flow of AppleEvents between apps.
-It receives and dispatches AppleEvents and manages AppleScript execution.
-The AEServer works closely with the AppleEvent Manager to facilitate seamless communication between apps.
+The AppleEvent Manager is a macOS service that manages the flow of AppleEvents between applications.
+It handles receiving and dispatching AppleEvents, as well as managing the execution of AppleScripts.
+AEServer works alongside the AppleEvent Manager to ensure smooth communication between apps, making it easier for them to interact and perform tasks automatically.

 How to Enable AEServer on Your Mac